UWB-ACM/Hackathon-Docs-2020/_docs/crowfacts.md

 This is the AWS documentation on Data Pipeline, a service which can be used to import/export database information.
 Can become costly quickly, so use with caution.

 [Mockaroo](https://mockaroo.com/)</br>
-A good website to use to get some mock data, to use when testing your import/export methods.
+A good website to use to get some mock data to use when testing your import/export methods.

 ## Gotchas & Lessons Learned